Sung-Huan/ANNOgesic/docs/source/test_case.rst

 Run Batch Script -> choose ``reverse_6_cases.txt``.
 If you just want to generate the screenshots for all candidates, you can run ``forward.txt`` and ``reverse.txt``.
 Please be careful, if you use Docker container, the path may be not correct.

-As soon as the gneration of the screenshots is done, we can see that there are several screenshots in ``forward`` and ``reverse``.
+As soon as the generation of the screenshots is done, we can see that there are several screenshots in ``forward`` and ``reverse``.

 ::